 Have you ever seen the terms Right Side (RS) or Wrong Side (WS) in a pattern before?

-If you have, and you’re confused about what these mean, you’re not alone!
+If you have seen these terms, and you’re confused about what they mean, you’re not alone!

 Right Side and Wrong Side are terms we use in the crochet world to define the appearance of stitches and fabric.